henne49/dbus-opendtu/README.md

 ## Frequently asked questions

 Frequently asked questions:
-* **Can I use multiple instances?** - yes, but limit the usage minimal and check the stability of your system for free space on your device and load.
+* **Can I use multiple instances?** - YES, but limit the usage to a minimal level and check the stability of your system for free space on your device and load.
 Also remeber, that templates can be queried together with a single dtu, no need for another instance.
+* **Do I need multiple instances to query a DTU and templates?** - NO, templates can be queried together with a single dtu, no need for another instance.
+But limit the usage of templates and check the stability of your system.

 ---